-I applied to only one school in the US, so this post is definitely not about a tried-and-true method.
+I applied to Harvard under the Early Action round in 2016.
+After getting accepted, I decided not to apply to any other US school, so this post is definitely not a tried-and-true method.
 This is how I did it personally, and bear in mind that you might find it helpful or not.
 So pick whatever inspiration you can get from this and, ultimately, follow your gut.

 My favorite analogy for the entire college admissions affair is matchmaking. ✨ The entire affair involves composing unclichéd love letter after love letter (essays), presenting an authentic yet attractive résumé of your merits (the Common Application), being appraised in face-to-face conversations over coffee (alumni interviews), and having those around you vouch for your suit (recommendations).

 So, how to write a heartfelt love letter to your dream college that is true to who you are?
 Some universal pointers ring true: be genuine (hmm, who likes a pretentious impostor in love? not me.); present a compelling but focused narrative of yourself (how are you best defined? think Linkedin with an emotional punch.); a unique insight that ties together your past, present, and future (show them what you will be bringing to and taking away from the relationship).